Economics 583: Econometric Theory I

 Textbooks and Other Background Material

-The main textbooks are
+The main required textbooks are:

 1. Hayashi, F. (2000).
 Econometrics.
 Princeton University Press.
 Check out Hayshi's homepage with errata, answers to analytical exercises and review problems and other supplemental material.